skyfloogle/red-viper/README.md

 r3Ddragon
 =========

 A WIP Virtual Boy emulator for the 3DS.
 You can see the current progress [here](https://github.com/mrdanielps/r3Ddragon/wiki/Current-progress).

-Still needs optimizing.
+There's an experimental dynarec implemented but it still needs optimizing.

 License
 =======

-Since this is a port of Red_Dragon (which was based on Reality Boy), here is (part of) the original readme:
+Some of the code is distributed under the MIT License (check source files for that) but, since this is a port of Red Dragon (which was based on Reality Boy), here is (part of) the original readme:

 ```
 This Reality Boy emulator is copyright (C) David Tucker 1997-2008, all rights